+In recent months, the novel coronavirus disease (COVID-19) has negatively impacted businesses all over the world.
 Sales and revenue are falling short.
-Your company is facing the prospect of downsizing.
-Your best employee suddenly quits.
-No matter the circumstances, your team's morale is at an all-time low, and it's your job as their manager to lift their spirits and get them back on track.
+Your company may be facing the prospect of downsizing.
+Your best employee might be struggling to work remotely full time.
+Your team's morale is at an all-time low, and it's your job as their manager to lift their spirits and get them back on track.

 This is no easy task.
 It can be hard to see the positive when everything seems to be falling apart.
 But every company goes through rough patches and growing pains, and it's during these times that a team most needs a strong leader to help them weather the storm.

 Based on the advice of company leaders and entrepreneurs, here are three smart ways you can keep your staff motivated to persevere through tough times.
-[What kind of leader are you?
-Find out here.]
+[Read related article: What Kind of Leader Are You?]

-During times of crisis, communication – whether good or bad – plays a huge role in how a group reacts and moves forward.
-Your instinct might be to shield employees from what's going on and not keep them informed, said Arnold Kamler, CEO of iBert.
-On the other end of the spectrum, he said, making strong misleading statements that everything is great is just as harmful.
-Therefore, it's critical to be as open, honest and transparent as you can be.
+During times of crisis, communication – good or bad – plays a huge role in how a group reacts and moves forward.
+Your instinct might be to shield employees from what's going on with the business and not keep them informed, said Arnold Kamler, CEO of Kent International.
+On the other end of the spectrum, he said, misleading statements that everything is great are just as harmful.
+It's critical to be as open, honest and transparent as you can be.

 "Communicate what is happening.
 Employees need to know, and they should hear it from the most senior leader," Littlefield told Business News Daily.
 "News is going to get out, so it's better for leadership to consult with HR, the board, legal and/or PR as early in the process as possible to create a strong public statement."

-Littlefield advised addressing three key areas in your statement:
+Littlefield recommends addressing three key areas in your statement:

 - What happened or is happening